-- 30 The City of Boulder 75th Street Wastewater Treatment Facility (WWTF), USA gained insight and determined optimization opportunities through the use of online TOC monitoring implemented since March 2015.
-In addition, the city is looking to gain approval for long-term BOD:TOC correlations (9) from the State of Colorado in order to replace biochemical oxygen demand (BOD) analysis with TOC analysis which is a faster, easier, and more accurate method of measuring the organic strength of wastewater (10). - 35 The City of Boulder's (WWTF) 2008 upgrades marked an important transition from a trickling filter/solids contact process to a Modified Ludzack-Ettinger (MLE) biological nutrient removal process.
+The City of Boulder 75th Street Wastewater Treatment Facility (WWTF), USA, gained insight and determined optimization opportunities through the use of online TOC monitoring implemented since March 2015.
+In addition, the city is looking to gain approval for long-term BOD: TOC correlations (see Babatola and Xu, 2009) from the State of Colorado in order to replace BOD analysis with TOC analysis, which is a faster, easier, and more accurate method of measuring the organic strength of wastewater (see APHA, AWWA, WEF, 2013).
+The City of Boulder's (WWTF) 2008 upgrades marked an important transition from a trickling filter/solids contact process to a modified Ludzack-Ettinger (MLE) biological nutrient removal process.
 The new activated sludge process has successfully reduced effluent ammonia and nitrate concentrations to levels comfortably below current Colorado Discharge Permit System (CDPS) discharge permit limits.
-However, effective December 1, 2017, the same permit proposes lower daily maximum ammonia limits and new daily maximum nitrate limits.
-If the Boulder WWTF's future nitrate limit (17.9 mg N/L for flows ≥

-20 MGD) were imposed on effluent nitrate quality from 2011 to 2014, 111 violations would appear, illustrating the future vulnerability of the current WWTF configuration.
+However, effective 1 December 2017, the same permit proposes lower daily maximum ammonia limits and new daily maximum nitrate limits.
+If the Boulder WWTF's future nitrate limit (17.9 mg N L-1 for flows \geq 20 MGD) were imposed on effluent nitrate quality from 2011 to 2014, 111 violations would appear, illustrating the future vulnerability of the current WWTF configuration.

-On site testing and process modeling pointed to the same cause of incomplete denitrification: a carbon limitation in the anoxic zones of the WWTF's MLE process (11).
-The use of data from an online TOC Analyzer allowed the City of Boulder WWTF to
+On-site testing and process modeling pointed to the same cause of incomplete denitrification: a carbon limitation in the anoxic zones of the WWTF's MLE process (see Sigmon et al., 2014).
+The use of data from an online TOC Analyzer allowed the City of Boulder WWTF to demonstrate that the diurnal patterns of carbon and nitrogen were offset enough to contribute to the WWTF's carbon limitation.
+This presents a host of optimization opportunities that were previously overlooked as carbon / nitrogen ratios were considered on a daily basis.
+The city's Nitrogen Upgrades Project, currently in the construction phase, will address the WWTF's carbon limitation by implementing external carbon addition via the sugary by-product of the beer brewing process from a nearby brewery and acetic acid (see Sigmon et al., 2016).

-- 5 demonstrate that the diurnal patterns of carbon and nitrogen were offset enough to contribute to the WWTF's carbon limitation.
-This presents a host of optimization opportunities that were previously overlooked as carbon/nitrogen ratios were considered on a daily basis.
-The city's Nitrogen Upgrades Project, currently in the construction phase, will address the WWTF's carbon limitation by implementing external carbon addition via the sugary by-product of the beer brewing process from a nearby brewery and acetic acid (12). - 10 A TOC Analyzer (GE's InnovOx\) is being used in this study to provide online monitoring of aeration basin influent (ABI) TOC concentrations.
-The Analyzer collects a sample from a continuously pumped stream and uses heated persulfate oxidation chemistry assisted by supercritical water to oxidize organic carbon.
-During this supercritical water oxidation (SCWO), the Analyzer's reactor is heated to 375°C and pressurized to 220bar, which conditions are beyond water's critical point.
+A TOC Analyzer (GE's InnovOx) is being used in this study to provide online monitoring of aeration basin influent (ABI) TOC concentrations.
+The analyzer collects a sample from a continuously pumped stream and uses heated persulfate oxidation chemistry assisted by supercritical water to oxidize organic carbon.
+During this supercritical water oxidation (SCWO), the Analyzer's reactor is heated to 375 °C and pressurized to 220 bar, which conditions are beyond water's critical point.